Hybrid Auction Event Solutions for Nonprofits: How to Combine In-Person and Online Bidding

 3. Issue receipts CharityAuctions.com generates tax receipts automatically for all winning bids.
 For Canadian organizations, configure your CRA-compliant receipt template before the event.
 See Canada receipt checklist for required fields.

 4. Export results and sync to your CRM Export winning bids, donor activity, and payment records from CharityAuctions.com and import them into your CRM within 48 hours.
 See CRM integration guide for supported platforms.
-According to CharityAuctions.com, nonprofits that sync auction results to their CRM within 48 hours see significantly higher donor retention at subsequent events.
+According to CharityAuctions.com platform data, nonprofits that sync auction results to their CRM within 48 hours see significantly higher donor retention at subsequent events.

 5. Send thank-you communications Send a personalized thank-you to every bidder within 48 hours, not just winners.
 Donors who bid but did not win are warm prospects for the next campaign.
 See how to automate a donor loyalty series for the retention sequence that converts auction participants into year-round donors.